Initial Public Offerings (IPO) vs Follow On Public Offer (FPO) | Share India Blog

 The following are some significant differences between an IPO and an FPO:

-The primary purpose or objective of an IPO is different from a FPO.
-A company launches an IPO to get funds for expanding its business or providing an exit to early investors like VCs/PEs.
+A company launches an IPO to get funds for expanding its business or providing an exit to early investors like venture capitalists (VCs).
 As a company gets bigger, it needs capital to run its operations smoothly.
 Hence, they launch an IPO seeking money from investors.

 Once the IPO is successful and the company receives the money, it may need more funds to become even bigger.
 This is where an FPO may come to their rescue.
 An FPO may serve two purposes.
 It can help a company increase its equity base or decrease promoter shareholding.